Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature

-Intensive efforts have been devoted to the numerical simulations of 2D Hubbard and $t$-$J$ models in recent years, significantly advancing our understanding of these systems.
-Recent studies have shown that the 1/8 hole-doped Hubbard model, with only nearest-neighbor (NN) hopping and a large repulsive $U$, does not exhibit long-range SC order, but instead exhibits a stripe order~\cite{White1998tJ,White2003Stripes, Corboz2014tJ,Zheng2017Science,Corboz2019Stripe,Qin2020Absence, Xu2022Stripes}.
-Importantly, it is revealed that the next NN hopping $t'$ plays an essential role for stabilizing the SC order \cite{Dodaro2017tJ,HCJiang2018tJ,HCJiang2019Science, HCJiang2020PRR,Chung2020Plaquette,HCJiang2021tJ,Gong2021tJ, Jiang2021PNAS}, and recent large-scale DMRG studies find robust $d$-wave SC ground state in the $t$-$t'$-$J$ model \cite{HCJiang2021tJ,Gong2021tJ,Jiang2021PNAS}.
-Specifically, the inclusion of $t'/t > 0$ suppresses the stripe order and leads to the emergence of robust $d$-wave superconducting (SC) order.
-This SC order may be intertwined with spin and charge orders, depending on the tuning of couplings, doping ratios, and lattice sizes.
+Recently, great efforts have been devoted to the accurate calculations of Hubbard and $t$-$J$ models, significantly advancing their understanding.
+It has been shown that in the Hubbard model with only nearest-neighbor (NN) hopping and a large repulsive $U$, long-range SC order is absent under $1/8$ hole doping while a stripe order appears instead~\cite{White1998tJ,White2003Stripes,Corboz2014tJ, Zheng2017Science,Corboz2019Stripe,Qin2020Absence,Xu2022Stripes}.
+Lately, by considering the next NN hopping $t'$, large-scale density matrix renormalization group (DMRG) studies revealed suppression of the stripe order and the emergence of robust $d$-wave SC \cite{HCJiang2021tJ,Gong2021tJ,Jiang2021PNAS,Jiang2023tJ8leg, Lu2024tJ8leg,Jiang2023tJ8leg,Jiang2024Hubbard6leg,Xu2024Science}.

-Despite the promising discovery at zero temperature, it is unclear whether the $t$-$t'$-$J$ model also contains the exotic electron states at finite-temperature.
-There are numerous fascinating questions that remain to be answered, including whether the superconducting ground state expands to a SC phase, and what is the characteristic onset temperature $T_c^*$ of the fluctuating SC order.
-Does it suggest the existence of high-temperature SC in the 2D limit?
-Additionally, it is important to investigate the temperature evolution of the $d$-wave SC order and whether there exist exotic normal states similar to the PG phase.
-To address these questions, efficient and unbiased finite-temperature calculations are requisite.
+Given the discoveries at zero temperature, it is natural to inquire whether the $t$-$t'$-$J$ model also contains exotic many-electron states at elevated temperatures.
+There are compelling questions to be answered, including whether the superconducting ground state expands to a SC phase at finite temperature; if yes, what is the characteristic temperature $T_c^*$?
+Does this imply the existence of high-temperature SC in the 2D limit?
+Are there exotic normal states akin to the PG states present?
+To address these intriguing questions, an efficient and unbiased finite-temperature approach is essential.